jenschr69/jenschr69/README.md

 WEB DEVELOPMENT PORTIFOLIO
 - <a href="https://github.com/jenschr69/jenschr69/">GitHub Profile Jens Chr.
 Christensen (this page)</a> <br>
 - <a href="https://www.jenschrchristensen.com/cvshop">My Online CV shop (WordPress w/WooCommerce)</a> <br>
-- ⚡ Fun fact: I have written the "a href=" - tag over 100.000 times
+- ⚡ Fun fact: I have written the "a href=" html tag - tag over 120.000 times during the last 25 years

 WHAT I DO
 - 👀 I’m interested in web- and system development currently studying Front End Web Development at <a href="https://www.gritacademy.se">Grit Academy, Malmö, Sweden.</a>.